ABoothInTheWild/ibm_data_science/IBM-IBSC-2026-01-28/Module_04/README.md

 **SQL and Python together** let you:

 * Run queries from notebooks and assign results to variables or DataFrames
-* Load CSV or other sources into a database, then analyze with SQL and Pandas
+* Load CSV or other sources into a database (via tools such as phpMyAdmin or programmatically using SQLite in Jupyter), then analyze with SQL and Pandas
 * Build repeatable pipelines: load once, query many times

 ---